 Pay instead of notice must be paid within 14 days.
 If a pay day falls within the 14-day period, the employer must provide the employee’s pay on that day.

 Pay instead of notice is not required if:

-- The employee has not completed 13 consecutive weeks of employment with the employer;
+- the employee has not completed 13 consecutive weeks of employment;

-The employer also cannot schedule the employee to take paid regular time off from an overtime bank as part of the notice period.
-Similarly, an overtime bank payout cannot be used as pay instead of notice.
+The same goes for overtime banks.
+Employers cannot schedule the employee to take paid regular time off from an overtime bank as part of the notice period.
+They also cannot use overtime bank payout as pay instead of notice.